foxdonut/meiosis/tutorial/lessons/03-update-state-react.md

 ### Exercises

-1. Add a `-1` button that decreases the value by 1.
+1. Add a `-1` button that decrements the value by 1.

 ### Solution